 Make sure you differentiate between propagandistic techniques.

-Try to distant yourself from the content of the news articles and avoid being bias.
+Try to distant yourself from the content of the news articles and avoid being biased.

 Your emotions have nothing to do with the articles, as you are requested to spot propagandistic techniques.

-With your help, we should be able to create a better version of annotations that detect propagandistic techniques.
+Thank you for your help.
+With it, we will be able to create models that spot propagandistic techniques.